shahadul878/woo-reorder-reminder/readme.txt

 1. Extract the plugin folder
 2. Upload to `/wp-content/plugins/`
 3. Go to WordPress Admin > Plugins
-4. Find "Easy WooCommerce Re-Order Reminder" and click "Activate"
+4. Find "Easy Re-Order Reminder for WooCommerce" and click "Activate"

 **Verify Installation**
 After activation, you should see: